kimipooh/disable-author-archive-redirection/readme.txt

 If you can control the configuration of a web server, you had better use the rewrite rule (Search as "Block Author URLs") for reducing  the system load of WordPress.

-The plugin prevents the security vulnerability by forcibly redirecting /?author=(number) to / (the home of the website) except the admin dashboard.
+The plugin prevents the security vulnerability the author archive redirection.

 Detailed Behavior
 1. It isn't applied in the admin dashboard.